grmarxer/Onboarding/Case_Study_5-BIG-IP_DNS.md

 ### Summary

+In this case study the student will create a DNS environment and integrate it with BIG-IP DNS and LTM.
+This environment should be built on top of the previous case study.
+When complete the student should me able to walk the mentor through the process of DNS recursion from the test client’s perspective and articulate all of the features below.

 <br/>

-** Add this to your existing Case Study 2 environment
-** Be able to walk me through the process of DNS recursion from a client’s (PC) perspective.

 1. Setup a DNS server on a new VM instance (windows or linux)